Strategies for Preparing for the Certified Ophthalmic Assistant Exam

 Due to the cost, most people cannot purchase all of the study resources listed, so you must either select a few broad texts or be creative by leveraging as a group and buying and sharing books with colleagues.
 Even better, ask your practice to build a library of resources which you can 'check out'.
 If you can only choose a few books here are my recommendations:

 1. Ophthalmic Medical Assisting: An Independent Study Course (Newmark, O'Hara) Any edition newer than a 4th edition will do and they are readily available used on Amazon.
-Unless you have attended a formal accredited Ophthalmic Training Program, this book and the test you can purchases separately is a prerequisite for the COA exam - so you need it regardless.
+Unless you have attended a formal accredited Ophthalmic Training Program, this book and the test you can purchases separately is a prerequisite for the certified ophthalmic assistant exam - so you need it regardless.

 2. The Ophthalmic Assistant (Stein, Slatt, Stein) Again, any recent edition will do and they are also readily available used on Amazon.
 The trick with this book is there is a TON of information in it that you don't need to know for the COA exam.
 So, refer to the test content areas and study just that content in this book.
 Think "Basic Level Proficiency" and read to that depth and breadth

-3. The COA Study Guide, available from JCAHPO is terrific.
-It's practice exam questions and is only $15.
+3. The Study Guides, available from www.EyeCareMarketplace.com is terrific.
+It's practice exam questions and is only about $18.
 The depth and breadth of questions closely resembles what you'll see on the actual exam.

-4. I teach in person COA Exam Prep Courses throughout the country.
-Check here for more information and to see if I'm coming to your area soon.
-I also teach an online COA Exam Prep Course which allows you access for 6 months.
+4. I teach Certification.
+Exam Prep Courses.
+Check here for more information I also teach online Exam Prep Courses which allow you access for 6-9 months, depending on the course.
 You can pause and re-review any part of it.
-It includes a 200 Question practice exam plus individual tutoring with me.
+It includes practice exam questions.
 A free sneak peak is available here.
 You can click through a link below the sneak peek to purchase it.

 Talk with colleagues who have recently taken the exam.
-JCAHPO does not permit one to share actual questions on the exam, but these colleagues can help guide you as to whether you're studying the right material and depth and breadth of material.
+You are not permit one to share actual questions on the exam, but these colleagues can help guide you as to whether you're studying the right material and depth and breadth of material.

 STRATEGY #3 STUDY BUDDIES